JiweiTian/FLEP-SGS2/README.md

 ### Prerequisites

-What things you need to install and how to install them
+What things you need to install and how to install them:

 PLC code uploader - [OpenPLC](http://www.openplcproject.com/getting-started)